[Investigation] Spy-air? EU warned on VIP jet leasing

 If Belgian authorities also thumbed through their own files, they would find other red flags.

-FlyingGroup, a few years ago did business with a Belgian firm called Fly4Health, whose website says it ferries Russian VIPs for medical services in the St Elisabeth's clinic in Brussels, in what would make a curious bedfellow for EU and Nato top brass.
+FlyingGroup, a few years ago did business with a Belgian firm called Fly4Health, whose website says it ferries wealthy Russians for medical services in a luxurious wing of the St Elisabeth's clinic in Brussels, in what would make a curious bedfellow for EU and Nato top brass.

 FlyingGroup and Fly4Health had a "big contract ... probably for leasing of aircraft," according to a "secret" VSSE report dated 2014 and seen by EUobserver.